Faculty Peer Mentoring Program for Study Abroad

 Expectations of the Mentor: The Mentor will have successfully led a CCU study abroad program for at least one year.
 The Mentor is expected to agree to work with the Mentee to help model group leading experiences and processes for the Mentee both pre-departure and abroad that are in alignment with Coastal Carolina University practices and policies.
 The Mentor is expected to solicit observations and provide feedback to the Mentee during the mentoring experience about the group leading process and/or cultural engagement.
 Upon return, the Mentor is expected to provide a brief written report to the Associate Provost for Global Initiatives (Dr. Domke-Damonte) with feedback about the engagement of the Mentee in the program and the recommended areas of attention to help the Mentee be effective in his or her upcoming Program Leader role.

-Application Content: To apply for the program, potential Mentees are asked to provide the following information in a memo addressed to Interim Provost J. Ralph Byington and submitted to the Office of International Programs in Jackson Student Center 109 by January 23, 2015.
+Application Content: To apply for the program, potential Mentees are asked to provide the following information in a memo addressed to Provost J. Ralph Byington and submitted to the Office of International Programs in Jackson Student Center 109 by January 23, 2015.
 (Please note that Colleges may set earlier deadlines to receive requests for peer mentoring awards so those seeking to apply are urged to consult with their department chairs early.):

 - Mentee's statement of interest, including any previous experience abroad, as well as goals to be acheived (these goals could include the following: gaining experience in leading groups; interacting with partner institutions; expanding knowledge of host country; and developing a plan for a future study abroad experience tailored to CCU students)